 - Food intolerances

 - Difficulty swallowing supplements or large bites of food

-Parkinson’s disease has been found to cause degeneration in the gut before the brain.
-In fact, chronic constipation occurs years before a Parkinson’s patient ever develops tremors and is now being seen as an early warning sign.
+In fact, Parkinson’s disease has been found to affect the gut before the brain.
+Chronic constipation occurs years before a Parkinson’s patient develops tremors.
+Medicine is now acknowledging chronic constipation as a possible early warning sign of Parkinson’s.